Robrowno/rally-blog/README.md

 - Stats on the Profile page and Post detail pages are standard Bootstrap (Primary) Blue and (Dark) Black
 - The delete comment buttons are Bootstrap (Danger) Red and Edit comment buttons are Bootstrap (Success) Green
 - The Like Button is Bootstrap (Primary) Blue and the Unlike is Bootstrap (Warning) Yellow
+- Save Buttons in the Profile pages are in Bootstrap (Info) Blue

 ### Main Colour Palette (Visualised):